openbraininstitute/BlueRecording/README.md

 pytest -v -m "not skip_in_ci" tests/unit
 ```

-If you want to run the full suite of tests you need to collect various files in from [Zenodo](https://doi.org/10.5281/zenodo.10927050).
+If you want to run all the tests you need to collect various files from [Zenodo](https://doi.org/10.5281/zenodo.10927050).
 The simplest way is to let setup do the job:

 ```bash
 setup.sh --dev --data